-Furthermore, the CASS Rules restrict the situations in which we may grant a security interest over securities held in a client account.
+Furthermore, the German Custody Act and the German Securities Trading Act restrict the situations in which we may grant a security interest over securities held in a client account.

-4 CSDs and Disclosures
+4. CSDs and Disclosures

-As of the date of this disclosure, GSI is a direct participant at and directly holds securities for clients at each of the following CSDs:
+As of the date of this disclosure, GSBE is a participant at the following CSDs:

 CSD Country

+Clearstream Banking AG, Frankfurt Germany

 Clearstream Luxembourg S.A., Luxembourg International CSD (located in Luxembourg)

 Euroclear Bank SA/NV International CSD (located in Belgium)

 Euroclear UK & Ireland UK

 SIX SIS Ltd Switzerland